Tammy Blanchard: Career

 In 2010, Blanchard played Amy Roberts, the widow of a murderer, in the made-for-television film Amish Grace, which first aired on the Lifetime Movie Network.
 The movie is based on the West Nickel Mines School shooting.
 The Huffington Post noted that "This is an amazing young actress and she deserves to get better and better roles."
 The Hollywood Reporter noted that Blanchard gives "a moving turn".
 The same year, she appeared in the film Rabbit Hole, alongside Nicole Kidman and Aaron Eckhart, as Kidman's sister.

 Blanchard played the role of "office bombshell Hedy La Rue" in the Broadway revival of How to Succeed in Business Without Really Trying, which opened on March 27, 2011, and closed on May 20, 2012.
 For this role, Blanchard received her second Tony Award nomination for Best Featured Actress in a Musical.

 Blanchard starred in the film Union Square, co-written and directed by the Sundance Film Festival's Grand Jury Award Winner, Nancy Savoca, which premiered at the Toronto International Film Festival in 2011, and was screened in New York City in July 2012.
 In 2014, Blanchard appeared as Florinda in director Rob Marshall's film, Into the Woods, an adaptation of the popular stage musical.
 In 2015, she portrayed Eden in Karyn Kusama's thriller film The Invitation, and in 2016, she appeared in the film Tallulah, which debuted on Netflix.

 She appeared in the Broadway production of The Iceman Cometh as Cora, which started on March 23, 2018, and she played Audrey in the Off Broadway revival of Little Shop of Horrors, which opened at the Westside Theatre on October 17, 2019.
 For this performance, she received a Drama Desk Award nomination for Outstanding Actress in a Musical, and a Grammy Award nomination for Best Musical Theater Album.

 Personal life

 Blanchard lives in her hometown of Bayonne, New Jersey.
-She has a daughter, Ava Jean Blanchard (born 2007).
+She has a daughter.